vedantgoswami/Solution-to-OverFitting-Problem/README.md

 # OverFitting-Problem
-This repository shows how Dropout can help in eliminating overfitting.
+This repository shows how Dropout can help in eliminating overfitting Problem.
 > Dropout in Deep Learning refers to dropping out or ignoring neurons during the training phase of certain set of neurons which is chosen at random.

 ## Dataset Used: